-On January 10, 2022, Osisko announced the results of the updated mineral resource estimation for its 100% owned Windfall Project.
+On January 10, 2022, Osisko announced the results of the 2022 MRE, being the updated mineral resource estimate for its 100% owned Windfall Project.
 The 2022 MRE is based on drilling completed as of September 20, 2021, and includes analytical results received as of October 20, 2021.
 An additional 70,000 metres have been completed since September 20, 2021, and another 200,000 metres are currently in progress.
 This additional drilling will be integrated into the database for the pending feasibility study expected to be completed in Q4 2022.